ugognw/cookiecutter-pypaper/README.rst

             "yes"
       - Whether or not to initialize a Git repository using `git init`.
 This also creates an initial commit and an initial tag with the version number specified in ``cookiecutter.version``.
-        Both are pushed to the repository specified in ``cookiecutter.repo_hosting``.
+        Both are pushed to the repository specified by `repo_name` and `repo_username`.

     * - ``install_package``
       - .. code:: python

             "yes"
-      - Whether or not to include install the newly created package via Poetry_.
+      - Whether or not to include install the newly created package via Hatch_.
         If a virtual environment is not already active, this will create a new virtual environment in which to install the current package.